juliendenize/torchaug/README.md

 This library aims to remove these issues.
 It acts like a complementary library to Torchvision and does not use the same namespace.
 Still, it follows the same nomenclature as Torchvision with *functional* augmentations and *transforms* class wrappers.

 To be sure to retrieve the same data augmentations as Torchvision, it has been tested on each of its augmentations.

-See [augmentations.md](augmentations.md) for the implemented data augmentations and [speed_comparison.md](speed_comparison.md) for the speed comparison with Torchvision.

 ## How to use